Open Bible Data Home About News OET Key

 OET (OET-LV) And they_were both righteous before the god, blameless in pursuing all the commands and just_acts of_the master.

-OET (OET-RV) God considered them both good and blameless as they obeyed his commands and regulations.
+OET (OET-RV) God considered them both good and blameless as they followed his instructions and obeyed his rules.

 Note 1 topic: figures-of-speech / metaphor